brandur/sorg/content/drafts/api-paradigms.md

     and CRUD maps to HTTP verbs.</figcaption>
 </figure>

-This convention is REST is nice, but if it has one problem, it's that there isn't enough of it.
-I use words like "usually" , "often", and "sometimes" because although these practices are recommended by the spec, they may or may not be followed.
+If convention in REST has one problem, it's that there isn't enough of it.
+I use words like _usually_ , _often_, and _sometimes_ above because although these practices are recommended by the spec, they may or may not be followed.
 In real life, most APIs are REST-ish at best.
-At Stripe for example, our resource updates should use `PATCH` instead of `PUT`, but they don't for historical reasons and it's probably not worth changing at this point.
+At Stripe for example, our resource updates should use `PATCH` instead of `PUT`, but for historical reasons they don't, and it's probably not worth changing at this point.
 Developers will need to read the documentation anyway, and they'll find out about our ubiquitous use of the `POST` verb when they do.

 REST also has other problems.
-Resource payloads can be quite large, and in many cases they don't map well to the kind of information that clients actually want, forcing them into very expensive `N + 1` query situations.
+Resource payloads can be quite large because they return everything instead of just what you need, and in many cases they don't map well to the kind of information that clients actually want, forcing expensive `N + 1` query situations.
 This is especially problematic for clients on more limited networks like mobile, where both bandwidth and bad latency conspire to make REST an expensive proposition.

 ## What's Next (#whats-next)